Rust was not exempt from the criticisms of Linus Torvalds

 All their criticisms are valid, given that Rust is a new language that works with a different paradigm to that of C, it is understandable the concern about any detail in the libraries or in the compiler itself where, although the code is valid, it causes the kernel to break as well. how it is implemented and built.
 That is why suggestions such as being able to modularize the library to call and keep active only those functions necessary for the program (or in this case for any controller) work correctly.
 Nor is what you ask for is unreasonable, that they bring you a real prototype controller that does a job well on a current problem (or at least does the same job as an existing one in the kernel and works without panic).

-From time to time I re-read articles by Linux Adictos But it takes me very little time to despair when I see that despite having very good content, the final result is destroyed with horrible spelling.
+From time to time I go back to read Linux Addicts articles but it takes me very little to despair when I see that despite having very good content, the final result is destroyed with an awful spelling.

 Will spelling and grammar be so difficult?